EricJilot/SmartThings.BatteryMonitor/README.md

                     Added low, medium, high thresholds
-					Handle battery status strings of OK and Low 2014-11-15  v0.0.3  Added push notifications
+					Handle battery status strings of OK and Low 2014-11-15  v0.0.3  Added push notifications 2014-11-20  v0.0.4  Added error handling for batteries that return strings

 The latest version of this file can be found at: https://github.com/notoriousbdg/SmartThings.BatteryMonitor